- September 28, 2023

-This chapter provides an overview of the intersecting roles of infection prevention and public health within the healthcare system and the community as a whole.
+This chapter provides an overview of the intersecting roles of infection prevention and public health within the healthcare system and the community.
 Public health is often considered synonymous with disease prevention.
 Its goal is to promote the health of the entire human population.
-Medicine focuses on treating the illness of individuals and public health focuses on preventing morbidity and mortality within communities.
-To this end, public health provides coordinated leadership and guidance on both infectious and noninfectious conditions to the healthcare community and the general public.
-More recently, the Centers for Disease Control and Prevention’s National Healthcare Safety Network plays a dominant role as a conduit for reporting healthcare-associated infections to Centers for Medicare & Medicaid Services.
-This chapter discusses public health’s primary functions: public health basic principles, public health and infection prevention trends, and, lastly, the global perspective and highlights of collaborative efforts.
+Medicine focuses on treating the illness of individuals, and public health focuses on preventing morbidity and mortality within communities.
+To this end, public health provides coordinated leadership and guidance on both infectious and noninfectious conditions to the healthcare community and the public.
+The Centers for Disease Control and Prevention’s National Healthcare Safety Network plays a dominant public health role as a conduit for reporting healthcare-associated infections to Centers for Medicare & Medicaid Services.
+This chapter discusses public health’s primary functions in the context of basic principles of public health, public health and infection prevention trends, the future of public health, and public health in a global perspective.